markgordon22/Travel-Tips-Ireland/README.md

 ## Lighthouse testing

-Lighthouse was used in Chrome developer tools to measure the performance, seo, accessibility and best practices of the website
+Lighthouse was used in Chrome developer tools to measure the performance, seo, accessibility and best practices of the website.
 The only main issue with the lighthouse testing was the performance score of the Our Tips page.

 * [Home page desktop testing](https://github.com/markgordon22/Travel-Tips-Ireland/blob/main/testing/homepagedesktoptesting.pdf)